puppetlabs/puppet-docs/source/contribute.markdown

 NOTE: If you modify any of the code used to generate the documentation, make sure you provide passing tests that cover your changes.

+### Preview Your Changes

+Before committing any changes or submitting a patch, you should preview your changes.
+The [README](http://github.com/puppetlabs/puppet-docs/blob/master/README.markdown) provides information on how to set up the correct tools to run a local server that will allow you to preview all your changes as they'll appear on the website.

 ### Commit and Push/Patch

 * If you're using GitHub (or your own hosted repository), push to a